tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 * [tsx.ipynb](Activities/07-Ins_Rolling_Out_of_Sample/Solved/tsx.ipynb)

-Point out that up to this point, we have created models as a one-shot affair.
-Explain that we will go over a procedure that allows an analyst to update the financial model as new data continues to come in.
+Point out that up to this point, we have created models in a one-shot event.
+We will now review a procedure that allows an analyst to update the financial model as new data continues to come in.

 * In this activity, we will cover a more sophisticated iterative approach to the train-test-split technique in the previous activity.

-* During each iteration, there will be a training window, a temporal segment of the entire dataset.
+* During each iteration there will be a training window, a temporal segment of the entire dataset.
 That window will be followed by a testing period.

 * In the first iteration of this activity, for example, the training window will be the first 26 weeks.
 The testing period will be the 27th week.
 In the second iteration, the training window will be weeks 2 through 27, and the testing period will be the 28th week.